 - Hard grains (such as wheat and buckwheat): 10 to 12 years

-Just like with dry beans, whole grains can take a very long time to cook.
+Like dry beans, whole grains can take a long time to cook.
 Remember to plan a way to cook without electricity for using them.

 12. Seeds

 Seeds are an excellent source of nutrients.
-They are loaded with protein, iron, magnesium, healthy fats, and lots of vitamins.
-They also are one of the foods with the longest shelf lives without you having to do much of anything.
+They are loaded with protein, iron, magnesium, healthy fats, and many vitamins.
+They are also one of the foods with the longest shelf life without you having to do much of anything.

-In a cool, dry pantry, you can expect most seeds to last 2-5 years.
-Bear in mind that temperature matters for seed shelf life because they have natural oils that go rancid from heat.
-The USDA states that “Each 5.6oC.
+Most seeds will last 2-5 years in a cool, dry pantry.
+Remember that temperature matters for seed shelf life because they have natural oils that go rancid from heat.
+The USDA states, “Each 5.6oC.
 (10.08oF) drop in temperature doubles the storage life of the seeds”.

 13. Nuts

-Like seeds, nuts are loaded with nutrients and naturally have a long shelf life (especially if they are kept in their shells).
+Like seeds, nuts are loaded with nutrients and naturally have a long shelf life (especially if kept in their shells).

 The difference is that nuts usually have a much higher fat content than seeds.
 This fat will eventually go rancid, especially in hot, humid conditions.
 Fattier nuts like pistachios will go bad very quickly.